 October 1, 2022

-It’s Saturday October 1st, and I’ll be ringing in the new month by walking more than 23 miles.
-If I’m being 100% honest though, I didn’t really want to walk that far today.
-However, this particular stretch of the Camino del Norte was a challenging one when it came to logistics.
+It’s Saturday, October 1st, and I’ll be ringing in the new month by walking more than 23 miles today.
+If I’m being 100% honest, though, I didn’t really want to walk that far today.
+However, this particular stretch of the Camino del Norte proved to be a challenging one in terms of logistics.

-The towns with have amenities for pilgrims to stay in at are spread at more unusual intervals, making my typical 30-35 kilometer days impossible to achieve.
+The towns with amenities for pilgrims to stay in are spread at more unusual intervals, making my typical 30-35 kilometer days impossible to achieve.

 You can either walk the 97 kilometers between Llanes and Gijón over four relatively short days (like my guidebook suggests), or you can walk that same distance over three days.
 However the lack of resources essentially forces pilgrims on the three-day plan to walk at least 38 kilometers (i.e. 23 miles) on their middle day.

-I’d went back and forth with which of these two options was the better for me.
-I theoretically had enough time to walk to Gijón over four days’ time.
-But I also felt like my body should be able to handle the three-day option at this stage of the Camino, especially since I just took a zero in Llanes.
+I went back and forth with which of these two options was the better for me.
+I theoretically had enough time to walk to Gijón over four days.
+However, I also felt that my body should be able to handle the three-day option at this point of the Camino, especially since I’d just taken a zero in Llanes.

-Pushing the bigger miles before Gijon would also provide me with some flexibility to dial it back to more moderate mileage days when I eventually got to the mountains about 100 kilometers west ahead of here where the Camino climbed the over the coastal range before dipping into the interior of Spain and heading to Santiago de Compestela.
+Pushing the bigger miles before Gijon would provide me with some flexibility to dial it back to more moderate mileage days when I eventually reached the mountains, about 100 kilometers west of here.
+That’s where the Camino climbs over the coastal range before dipping into the interior of Spain and heading to Santiago de Compostela.

-And that’s how I ended up backing myself into the corner of hiking such a big mileage day today.
-I’d hiked 31 kilometers between Llanes and Ribdesella yesterday.
-And now I’d need ratchet up my distance to 38 kilometers if I wanted to make it all the way to a town with any lodging options today.
+And that’s the story of how I ended up backing myself into the corner of hiking such a big mileage day today.
+I hiked 31 kilometers between Llanes and Ribadesella yesterday.
+And now I’d need to ratchet up my distance to 38 kilometers if I wanted to make it all the way to a town with any lodging options today.

 A QUIET MORNING

-The town of Ribadesella was split in half by the Sella River.
-I’d stayed in a pensión on the eastern side of town last night.
+The town of Ribadesella is split in half by the Sella River.
+I’d stayed in a pensión on the eastern side of the city last night.
 So this meant my day began by walking over a long bridge where old men were fishing in the early morning hours.
-I wasn’t sure what they hoping to catch, but I’d read that it wasn’t uncommon to find salmon in these waters in Asturias!!
-So who knows.
+I wasn’t sure what they were hoping to catch, but I’d read that it wasn’t uncommon to find salmon in these waters in Asturias!!
+So who knows?

 As I said goodbye to Ribadesella, the Camino temporarily clambered into the foothills along the coast.
 I found myself cresting the highest ones just as the sun was starting to rise behind me, with its warmth touching the back of my neck and legs.

 I was still wearing shorts on the Camino Del Norte, but I wondered how many more days this would be the case.
-I remembered the October mornings getting awful cold and nippy during my prior journey a bit further inland on the Camino Francés.
-How much longer before that was my experience here on the northern coast of Spain too?
+I remembered the October mornings getting awfully cold and nippy during my prior journey a bit further inland on the Camino Francés.
+How much longer before that was my experience here on the northern coast of Spain, too?

 Eventually all the rocks on this path disappeared, and it took all my focus to remain upright on the slick sections of muddy incline.
 Clearly the rain made its impact here too!